OR

 How do I get a place on the course?

-Places are offered by interview with the course tutors.
-There is also a taster day in early July to allow you to experience the course as well before committing.
+Admission is by interview with course tutors.
+A taster day in early July allows you to experience the course before making a commitment.

 What are the entry requirements?